Frequently Asked Questions

 Do you shoot in Raw or JPEG?

 My team and I always capture, back-up and edit from RAW image files.
-You will receive processed JPEG files suitable for printing up to 20”x30”.
+You will receive processed JPEG files suitable for printing and creating your own products if you prefer.

 What is an Engagement Session?

-An Engagement Session includes up to 90 minutes of photography by Jason Kaczorowski with the aid of an associate lighting assistant.
+Your Engagement Session includes the time and talent of Jason Kaczorowski along with the aid of a location lighting assistant.
 Your session may include multiple locations throughout the City or Suburbs and unlimited outfit changes.
 Coverage arrives with a pre-session planning appointment, selection and correction of all images, in addition to delivery of your non-watermarked, full resolution, digital image files.

 When should we schedule our Engagement Session?